eltonbautista/eltonbautista/README.md

                <img src="https://img.shields.io/badge/-demo-purple?style=for-the-badge&color=3C005A"/>
             </a>
          </p>
          <p><strong>AstroJS/TypeScript</strong> — My very own portfolio!
-Ooo boy I've always wanted one and it's responsive..
-Mostly..!
-Currently, it talks a bit about my, discipline, goals, etc. but also has information on who I am as an individual!
+Ooo boy I've always wanted one and it's quite responsive!
+An artistic approach/design that utilises a unique color palette that works!
 I'm planning on updating it every so often with project pages, and will most likely be creating a blog section!
-            <em>Built with: AstroJS, ReactJS, TypeScript, JavaScript, HTML5, CSS5</em>
+            <em>Built with: AstroJS, Tailwind CSS, AnimXYZ, JavaScript, TypeScript, HTML5, DaisyUI</em>
             </p>
       </div>
    </td>